At a Glance

 What You’ll Build

-A dockerized Agent-under-Test that communicates via the A2A (Agent-to-Agent) protocol with the CAR-bench evaluation environment.
-Your agent receives user requests, interacts with tools, and produces responses that are evaluated for correctness, policy compliance, limit-awareness, and disambiguation behavior.
+A dockerized agent under test that communicates via the A2A (Agent-to-Agent) protocol with the CAR-bench evaluator.
+Your agent receives user requests, tool definitions, and tool results; it returns user-facing responses and/or tool calls.
+The evaluator executes tools and scores correctness, policy compliance, limit-awareness, and disambiguation behavior.

 Allowed Approaches